dagota12/VectorSpaceIR/readME.md

 - using cosine simmilarity technique

 - it also builds index file which relates the term with their respective occured document
+  - the index file is used to narrow down the search space of the documents

+### Note!!!

+- this version only displays the only the relevant ones which if found match

 ## How to run?